dmcr/5050Draw/SETUP.md

 **Note:** This sheet serves as both the winners log and audit trail for all draw actions.
 It will be populated automatically by the script.
 You can leave it with just headers for now.

-**Rolling Prize System:**
+**Prize System:**
 - All participants are eligible to win regardless of payment status
-- Prize starts at $50 CAD and increases by $50 each draw
+- Prize = Number of paid-up participants + carry-over amount
-- If winner is paid up (Paid Until >= draw date): prize is awarded and resets to $50 for next draw
+- If winner is paid up (Paid Until >= draw date): prize is awarded, carry-over resets to $0 for next draw
-- If winner is not paid up: prize rolls over to next draw (increases by $50)
+- If winner is not paid up: prize rolls over, entire prize amount becomes carry-over for next draw
 - "Paid Until" column preserves winner's payment status at time of draw for historical record
-- "Next Prize Amount" column shows what the following draw will be worth
+- "Carry-over Amount" column shows the amount carried forward to the next draw

 ## Step 3: Sheet Protection (Complete after script is installed)